cellsjs/piscosour/docs/developers/guides/16-testing.md

 1. [Writing tests](#writeTest)
 1. [Running tests](#runningTest)

+The functional testing features are:
-- Is used to test only recipes by executing externally all its commands.
+- It is used to test only recipes by executing externally all its commands.
-- Is possible to tests `flows` and `steps`.
+- It is possible to test `flows` and `steps`.
-- Execute the recipe command so a configured environment is needed.
+- Executes the recipe command so a configured environment is needed.
-- Tests resides on a external module outside the recipe.
-Test modules has to be dependencies of the recipe.
+- Tests are located on an external module, outside of the recipe.
+Test modules have to be dependencies of the recipe.

 ### <a name="configureRecipe"></a> Configuring the recipe for testing

-1. Add "test" : "bin/pisco.js -ft" to scripts in package.json.
+1. Add `"test" : "bin/pisco.js -ft"` to the `scripts` object in package.json.
 1. Add dependencies to one or more functional-testing modules.

-package.json of a recipe.
+Fragment of package.json of a recipe.

 ```json
 {